 Manekin told the audience that Seawall is creating a website that will be a clearinghouse of ideas and updates about developing a community-backed vision for the Jones Falls Valley.
 As of Thursday, the main page says it’s “under construction.”

-The panel of experts included: Matt Hugel, Director of Community Development and External Relations at the Maryland Institute College of Art (MICA); Samantha Horn, Secretary of the Greater Remington Improvement Association; Sandra Sparks, President of the Friends of the Jones Falls; Matthew Nawn, Executive Director of the Baltimore Streetcar Museum Inc.; Leanna Frick, Senior Director of Advancement for Blue Water Baltimore; and Lee Davis, Co-Founder and Co-Executive Director of MICA’s Center for Creative Impact.
+The panel of experts included: Matt Hugel, Director of Community Development and External Relations at the Maryland Institute College of Art (MICA); Samantha Horn, Secretary of the Greater Remington Improvement Association (GRIA); Sandra Sparks, President of the Friends of the Jones Falls; Matthew Nawn, Executive Director of the Baltimore Streetcar Museum Inc.; Leanna Frick, Senior Director of Advancement for Blue Water Baltimore; and Lee Davis, Co-Founder and Co-Executive Director of MICA’s Center for Creative Impact.

 Frick thanked Manekin for including Blue Water Baltimore in the discussion and thinking about the environment as Seawall formulates its plans.
 Sparks summarized the work her organization has done to promote and protect the Jones Falls and develop plans to guide revitalization all along the Jones Falls Valley.